 Of all of the current social networks, Pinterest offers the best potential for bloggers.
 While other networks like Facebook and Twitter are more about the conversation, Pinterest is all about content and helping users find things that interest them.

-Some blogs are able to generate hundreds of thousands of free visitors each and every month with the help of Pinterest.
+Some blogs can generate hundreds of thousands of free visitors each and every month with the help of Pinterest.

 And one of the nice things about Pinterest is that, unlike other social platforms, the traffic isn’t always short-lived.
 Pins can continue to send traffic to your site for months or possibly even years to come.